Are you thinking about equipping the best scope for the 300 win mag that you have?

-It’s a type 3 hard anodized coated body which is resistant to corrosion.
+It’s a type 3 hard anodized coated body that is resistant to corrosion.
 Matte black finishing gives it a killer look!

-Eye relief it has is about 3.4 inches which are quite good.
+Eye relief it has is about 3.4 inches which is quite good.
 It goes better with a cantilever mount.

 One thing that you mustn’t forget is how sharp the edges are.
 If you don’t have a sharp edge it will be a disaster for you in high magnification.
 The visual you will get will be blurry and fuzzy which will shatter your shooting experience.
-But this scope offers you a great edge to edge clarity, quite fascinating!
+But this scope offers you great edge-to-edge clarity, quite fascinating!